Song-Li/ODGen/README.md

 # ODGen
-ODGen is a tool to detect vulnerabilities in Node.js packages.
+ODGen is a JavaScript static analysis tool to detect vulnerabilities in Node.js packages.
 This project is written in Python and JavaScript and the source code is included in the repository.

 ## Hello Reviewers
 If you are the AE reviewer, please come here first!
 [README\_for\_AE\_reviewers.md](./README_for_AE_reviewers.md)